marv91/VMT-Hooking-Class/README.md

 usage:

-Define the new function.
-Use the call convention of the original function.
+Define the new function and store the original one, care about using the correct call convention.

 ```C++
 typedef void(__thiscall *funcA_t)(void*);